 “For example, for me Lama Tsongkhapa is working very well, Trijang Rinpoche is working very well.
 This means that Guru Sumati Buddha Heruka is working very well.
 I explained this in Modern Buddhism, practically, through my own experience.
 If we have this connection from our side, then it works.
 It doesn’t matter if my body dies, is burnt and becomes ashes.”

-As far as I know, but I think we’ll hear more over time, Geshe-la wasn’t ill.
-He died with no fanfare — he never made anything about him.
-If he had waited a few days he could have died on an auspicious day (Sept 22), or he could have died dramatically during a Festival; but instead of hogging any limelight he slipped away about as unobtrusively as it is possible to do so, and when a lot of people were already in a state of surreal mourning for the Queen.
+Venerable Geshe-la died with no fanfare — he never made anything about him.
+If he had waited a few days I was thinking he could have died on an auspicious day (Sept 22), or he could have died dramatically during a Festival; but instead of hogging any limelight he slipped away about as unobtrusively as it is possible to do so, and when a lot of people were already in a state of surreal mourning for the Queen.

 And, in another act of spiritual genius, he left the request that the Centers offer a two-day retreat once he passed, focusing on a practice that has been allowing his disciples to realize for themselves that he has not actually gone anywhere.

 Someone was just saying to me, in a poignant but not unhappy way, that there was nothing left for her now in this life.
 I know what she meant and I asked in return, what is a precious human life when your Spiritual Guide has left his body?
 Clearly, we agreed, this life is even more invaluable than ever because we need to carry the flame.
 We also have everything we need now, thanks to him, to attain enlightenment.
 Yet naturally I find myself looking ahead to my next life when I shall meet my Spiritual Guide in person again: “May I be the very first in your retinue.”